alfwatt/KitBridge/README.md

 penalty on macOS for the bridge code.

+### ILColor+KitBridge

+- Adds CSS color string properties
+- Adds complementary and contrasting color properties
+- Adds CIColor property to AppKit
+- Adds semantic colors from AppKit to UIKit

 ## TODO Items

-- semantic colors from AppKit for ILColor on UIKit
 - cocoapods & c. package definitions
 - swift bridging header
 - open source example app (besides the CardView and SparkKit)
 - Implement ILGradient on top of CGGradient on UIKit
 - ILSparkMeterTextStyle on ILSparkStack needs to offset values in the view
+- colorist: Add command line optoions to parse and convert colors

 ## License